AmanSuryavanshi-1/AmanSuryavanshi.dev/Omni-Post-AI-Automation/OMNI-POST-AI-TECHNICAL-DOCUMENTATION.md

 ### 1. Introduction

 I built this automation system to solve a specific problem: **consistent, high-quality content distribution across multiple platforms without manual repetition**.
-The challenge wasn't creating content—I had hundreds of technical notes in Notion.
+The challenge wasn't creating content-I had hundreds of technical notes in Notion.
 The challenge was transforming those notes into platform-optimized posts for Twitter, LinkedIn, and my blog, which was consuming 15-20 hours per month.

 **Business Impact:**
 - **Cost Savings**: $0/month operational cost vs. $60-300/month for commercial tools (Buffer, Zapier Premium, Make)